vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 648 commits since the previous release, including 299 fixes.
+More than 658 commits since the previous release, including 301 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Tue May  4 02:19:57 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed May  5 02:15:40 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER